Bringing Home an Adopted Cat: The First Month

 Put the carrier down inside the safe room, open the door, and walk out.
 That’s it.
 Don’t reach in.
 Don’t pull her out.
 Don’t lift the carrier and tip it.
 She may come out in twenty minutes.
 She may come out at three in the morning.
 Either is fine.

 The first day is not the day to build trust.
 The first day is the day to stay out of the way.
 Keep the house quiet.
 Skip the strong perfume, skip cooking anything with aggressive smells, skip the music.
-Her nose is her primary sense, and the scent baseline she forms in the first hours is what she’s going to compare everything else to.
+Her nose is her primary sense, and the scent baseline she forms in the first hours is what she’ll compare everything else to.

-Leave something from the shelter with her — a piece of bedding, a worn towel from her previous kennel — and resist the urge to wash it right away.
-Chemical signals matter enormously to cats, and familiar scent cues play a real role in reducing stress and building a sense of security in new environments.
-While you’re at it, if you have a worn t-shirt you can leave in the safe room when you’re not in there, that’s another low-effort thing you can do — it lets her get used to your scent without you looming over her.
+Leave something from the shelter with her, a piece of bedding, a worn towel from her previous kennel, and resist the urge to wash it right away.
+Scent matters enormously to cats, and familiar smells play a real role in reducing stress and building a sense of security in a new environment.
+While you’re at it, if you have a worn t-shirt you can leave in the safe room when you’re not in there, that’s another low-effort thing you can do.
+It lets her get used to your scent without you looming over her.

 The first week: let her set the pace